 Seeing Frostpunk in action has been great, especially as I do not possess a laptop or computer capable of running higher-end PC games.
 Visually, Frostpunk was stellar, and the gameplay looks incredibly polished for consoles.
 It’s clear that Jakub and his team at 11 Bit studios are committed and determined to make Frostpunk: Console Edition the best it can possibly be, especially for those unfamiliar with the game.
 The user design clearly has console players in mind, and the commitment to the game post-launch is exciting.
 Stokalski and Grzeszczuk certainly have a fantastic new launch of a game on their hands, and I cannot wait to see more.

-Frostpunk is currently available on Steam and Frostpunk: Console Edition is looking to launch in late Summer 2019 for PlayStation 4 and Xbox One.
+Frostpunk is currently available on Steam and Frostpunk: Console Edition launched on October 11, 2019 for PlayStation 4 and Xbox One.